-AirBnB alert: AirBnB and short-term rents are illegal in Singapore.
+AirBnB alert: AirBnB rental is illegal in Singapore.
 Authorities have the right to force their way into private homes to check whether residents are renting them out illegally and you could be evicted at any time during your stay.

-AirBnB alert: AirBnB and short-term rents are illegal in Singapore.
+AirBnB alert: AirBnB rental is illegal in Singapore.
 Authorities have the right to force their way into private homes to check whether residents are renting them out illegally and you could be evicted at any time during your stay.

 HDB Flats

 85% of Singapore residents live in these Housing Development Board (HDB) flats built by the Singapore government.
-Though, they are classified as public housing, the standards are much higher than what you would find in the UK or France.
-Some of the newer developments compete with condominiums in terms of luxury and amenities.
+Though, classified as public housing, the standards are much higher than what you would find in the UK or France.
 Rooms go for as little as S$600 per person.
-Plus, you get the benefit of living with a local family.
-Furthermore, HDBs have a host of amenities within walking distance, namely MRT stations, bus stops, markets, supermarkets, shopping malls, and sports facilities.
-You can rent a room for durations above 6 months.
+The best part is HDBs have a host of amenities within walking distance - MRT stations, bus stops, markets, supermarkets, shopping malls, and sports facilities.

 Condominiums